Seattle Convention Center: COVID-19 pandemic

 Over ten major events at the convention center scheduled for March 2020 were cancelled due to the COVID-19 pandemic and the state government's prohibition of large public events.
 Among the affected events are the Emerald City Comic Con, which was initially rescheduled for August, and Sakura-Con, which was cancelled entirely.
 The convention center also cancelled shifts for employed workers and contractors, and the event cancellations also contributed to a decline in local hotel bookings.
 The convention center's other major events, including PAX, were also cancelled, leaving it without a major scheduled event until December 2020.

 The convention center was allowed to reopen in September 2020 following the lifting of COVID restrictions by the state government in their phased reopening plan.
 The first full-scale event since the beginning of the pandemic was PAX West, hosted in September 2021 with approximately 17,000 sold tickets.
 Attendees were required to show proof of vaccination or a negative COVID-19 test before entering the convention center.
+The convention center had approximately 70,000 total attendees in 2021 and returned to its pre-pandemic level by 2024; it reached its all-time high of 475,000 attendees in 2025.